Beauty Generation: 2018/2019: six-year-old season

 In the 2018 World's Best Racehorse Rankings, Beauty Generation given a rating of 127, making him the fourth best racehorse in the world behind Cracksman, Winx and Accelerate.
 His rating matched that of Able Friend in 2014 making him the equal highest rated horse ever trained in Hong Kong.

 On his next appearance Beauty Generation made a second attempt to win the Stewards' Cup and was made the 1/10 favourite, with the best-fancied of his five opponents being Conte and Pakistan Star (Queen Elizabeth II Cup).
 He led from the start opened up a clear advantage in the straight, and won "comfortably" by three lengths from Conte.
 After the race Moore described the winner as the best horse he had ever trained, ahead of Viva Pataca and Able Friend.
 The Queen's Silver Jubilee Cup on 17 February saw Beauty Generation head the betting at odds of 1/4 ahead of Beat The Clock, who had won the Centenary Sprint Cup in January.
 Having gained the advantage from Beat The Clock after 400 metres he led the field into the straight and was never seriously challenged, winning by one and three quarter lengths.
 Moore commented "When I saddled him up he just wanted to knock me down and get out of the boxes.
 This horse is in such good form at the moment.
 Today we had no hiccups leading into the race whatsoever, everything has gone exactly to plan."
 On 7 April Beauty Generation made his second attempt to win the Chairman's Trophy and went off at odds of 1/5 against eight opponents.
-He led from the start, accelerated clear in the final furlong and won by one and a quarter lengths from Eagle Way with Pakistan Star half a length back in third.
+He led from the start, accelerated clear in the final furlong and won by one and a quarter lengths from Eagle Way with two-time group 1 winner Pakistan Star half a length back in third.
 On 28 April the gelding attempted to repeat his 2018 success in the Champions Mile and went off at odds of 1/20 against six opponents headed by Conte and Singapore Sling.
 He went to the front and set a steady pace before accelerating in the straight and won in a "canter" by a length and a half from Singapore Sling.
-His victory made him the first horse to win eight races in a Hong Kong season and took his lifetime earnings to HK$84,770,000 beating the record set by Viva Pataca.
+His victory made him the first horse to win eight races in a Hong Kong season and took his lifetime earnings to HK$84,770,000, beating the record set by Viva Pataca.